joeferner/node-java/README.md

 *java.newChar(val)**

 Creates a new java char.
-This is needed because javascript does not have the concept of a char.
+This is needed because JavaScript does not have the concept of a char.

 __Arguments__